undergrad-partner-school

 Student Population Gender Ratio

-The student body is coeducational, with 1,263 male and 2,156 female full-time students in 2023.
+With a coeducational student body, the school had 1,263 male and 2,156 female full-time students in 2024.
 342 full-time graduate men and 721 full-time graduate women attended this school.

 Cost